minispooner/SANS_KringleCon_2021_Walkthrough/5 - Strange USB Device.md

 <details>
   <summary>Hint 2</summary>
-  You have to build your own Duck Script parser with the available python bin.
-I created a copy/paste-able script by extracting code from https://github.com/kevthehermit/DuckToolkit/blob/master/ducktoolkit/decoder.py
+  You have to build your own Duck Script parser with the available python program.
+I created a script by extracting code from https://github.com/kevthehermit/DuckToolkit/blob/master/ducktoolkit/decoder.py
 </details>

 <details>
   <summary>Answer</summary>
-  Run the below in a python session, then extract the base64 output command at the end of the results, exit() from python session, and b64 | rev | decode it!
+  Run the script below in a python session, then extract the base64 output command at the end of the results, exit() from the python session and run the b64 | rev command to decode it!

   Answer = "ickymcgoop"